RonMondshein/RonMondshein/README.md

 ### About Me
-🎓 Third-year student at Tel Aviv University, studying Electrical Engineering and Computer Science.
+🎓 Third-year Electrical Engineering and Computer Science student at Tel Aviv University.

 💻 Languages in my toolkit: C, C#, Java, Python, JS, CSS, HTML, Swift - I love the art of coding and the endless possibilities it brings.